 | Mushy stool once | Mild irritation, stress, small diet change | Monitor + keep food consistent |

 If you can, take a quick photo before cleaning the box.
-It sounds gross (I get it), but it makes describing “blood vs mucus vs dark” a lot easier when you’re stressed and talking fast on the phone.
+It makes it much easier to describe blood versus mucus versus very dark stool when you are stressed and talking quickly on the phone.

 4) Common causes of diarrhea in cats

 Diarrhea is a symptom, not a diagnosis.
-Sometimes it’s a short-lived response to something simple.
-Other times, it’s your cat’s early warning sign that their gut is irritated, inflamed, or fighting something off.
+Sometimes it is a short-lived response to something simple.
+Other times, it is your cat’s early warning sign that the gut is irritated, inflamed, or reacting to something bigger.

 4.2) Food intolerance or sensitivity

-PCC internal read (useful for long-term fixes): How to Read Cat Food Labels.
+PCC internal read: How to Read Cat Food Labels.

 4.3) Stress and routine changes

-Cats can get “stress gut.”
-A move, new pet, schedule change, loud storm, guests, or even tension in a multi-cat home can trigger short-term diarrhea.
-The reassuring part: stress diarrhea often improves quickly once the environment settles.
-The important part: stress should never be used to ignore severe or recurring symptoms.
+Cats can absolutely get stress-related diarrhea.
+Moves, guests, storms, schedule changes, or tension in a multi-cat home can all upset the gut.
+The reassuring part is that stress diarrhea often improves once life calms down.
+The important part is that stress should never be used to brush off severe or recurring symptoms.

 If stress is part of your home right now: Cat Calming Diffusers & Sprays.